YCChenVictor/blog-frontend/_posts/self/2022-12-25-(project)-blog.md

 ## How?

+* Because I there is going to be other mechanism, I need devise
 * Actually, I can try to use rails to build backend, since blog is static sites with not that much UI/UX requirements
 * Start to build backend and connect ChatGPT API
 * Remember to move the chords and lyrics to blog